From the Fortress to the Garden, NHL fans starting to come back

 Buffalo Sabres: New York state allowed the reopening of large stadiums and arenas on Feb.
 23 with protocols.
 Buffalo will open Keybank Center to fans for select home games starting on March 20.

-Boston Bruins: Beantown will see a limited amount of fans return to TD Garden on March 23 after Massachusetts governor Charlie Barker announced that sports venues can operate at 12 percent capacity.
+Boston Bruins: Beantown will see a limited amount of fans return to TD Garden when the Bruins are able to play again.
+Their originally scheduled game on March 23 against the Islanders, which was to be the first a 12% capacity, has been postponed.

 New York Islanders: The Isles welcomed back 1,000 Northwell Health frontline workers on March 11 and officially brought season ticket holders back to Nassau Coliseum on March 18.